Simple 1D FEM in C

 pointer means “do not assemble this”.

-void fem_assemble(fem_t* fe, double* R, struct assemble_t* Kassembler);
+void fem_assemble(fem_t fe, double* R, assemble_t Kassembler);

-void fem_assemble_band(fem_t* fe, double* R, double* K);
+void fem_assemble_band(fem_t fe, double* R, bandmat_t K);

-void fem_assemble_dense(fem_t* fe, double* R, double* K);
+void fem_assemble_dense(fem_t fe, double* R, densemat_t K);

 For debugging small problems, it is also useful to have a routine to print out all the mesh arrays.